goabstract/Awesome-Design-Tools/README.md

 ### Design System Tools

-Here are you can find tools that can help you to build, maintain and organize your own design system.
-Let's dive in:
+I bet you heard about Design Systems, as it’s a pretty trendy topic.
+Design systems provide consistent, robust design patterns to keep design and development in sync.
+They are essentially collections of rules, constraints, and principles, implemented in design and code.
+Here you can find tools to build, maintain and organize your own design system.

 * [Design System Manager](https://www.invisionapp.com/design-system-manager/) — Invision's design system manager.
 * [Frontify](https://frontify.com/) — create graphical guidelines, patterns libraries, design systems.